Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 web app observes more than five errors it will stop the retry behavior that was previously described and immediately return an error to the user.
-This "fail fast" behavior will last for 30 seconds before the next API service call is made so that the web app is less likely to be immediately overloaded with requests as it is trying to startup after an error.
+This "fail fast" behavior will last for 30 seconds before the next API service call is made so that the web API app is less likely to be immediately overloaded with requests if it is restarting to recover from an error.

 ## Security